FelipeSempertegui/FEM_interpolation_on_exp_data/README.md

 <img src="figures/FEMinterpolation.png" width = "600">

-The first figure shows the point cloud representing the measured surface & their colors correspond to the data’s magnitude linked to them.
-The figure on the right is the customized Finite-Element-Method mesh containing the interpolated experimental data.
+The first figure shows the point cloud representing the measured surface & their colors correspond to the data assigned to each of those points.
+The figure on the right is the customized Finite-Element-Method mesh containing the interpolated experimental data at the nodes.

 [1]: Pires, F., Avril, S., Vanlanduit, S., & Dirckx, J. (2019).
 Structural intensity assessment on shells via a finite element approximation.
 The Journal of the Acoustical Society of America, 145(1), 312-326.